Everything you need to know about Montréal’s Formula 1 2026 Grand Prix

 Centre Eaton

-The Centre Eaton de Montréal invites you to shift gears—literally.
+The Centre Eaton de Montréal invites you to shift gears—literally, from May 20 to May 24.
 Located on the Sainte-Catherine level in front of Sephora, this downtown pit stop offers a full-throttle lineup of free activities perfect for racing fans, families, and the Grand Prix curious.
 Test your reflexes on ultra-realistic F1 racing simulators, try your hand at the Pit Stop Challenge to see how fast you can swap tires, or take on the DIGI-SPORTS digital wall by Decathlon, where speed, memory, and coordination all come into play.
 Between rounds, grab a pic at the B2 photobooth or check out the Centre Playbox zone for interactive games and a claw machine packed with prizes.

 Raceweek at Bord’Elle